Screening for lower extremity peripheral artery disease

 PREVALENCE OF PAD

 Approximately 20 percent of adults older than 55 years have PAD , although estimates of the prevalence of PAD vary widely.
 Worldwide, the estimated prevalence in high-income countries ranged from 5.3 percent for individuals 45 to 49 years of age, to 18.5 percent for individuals 85 to 89 years old for data collected in 2000 to 2010 .
 A large study in the United States that was conducted in 1999 to 2004 estimated that about 7.1 million community-dwelling Americans were diagnosed with PAD .
-Globally, an estimated 202 million people had peripheral arterial disease in 2010 .
+Globally, it is estimated that over 200 million people have peripheral arterial disease [9,11].
 The incidence of PAD reportedly increased significantly over the preceding decade (by 28.7 percent in low- and middle-income countries, and by 13 percent in high-income countries).

 It is well documented that undiagnosed PAD is common.
 In a study of almost 7000 primary care patients who were 70 years or older or 50 to 69 years with risk factors for atherosclerosis (history of cigarette use or diabetes), PAD was identified in 29 percent either through ankle-brachial index (ABI) screening or prior documentation; over half of these cases were previously undiagnosed .
 The prevalence of asymptomatic PAD in generally healthy populations, as opposed to clinic populations, is significantly lower.
 In a study sample of 1017 adults aged 60 to 69 years (average age 66 years) that excluded individuals with major chronic disease but did include smokers and patients with diabetes, the prevalence of PAD by ABI screening (ABI<0.90) was 2 percent, but the prevalence was 6.6 percent in current smokers .
 PAD was not significantly more common in subjects with diabetes.